rubensitbon/sync-async-defer-dojo/README.md

 Defer is going to start the download of the script asynchronously and execute it as soon the page is loaded

+## The Dojo

+### I) Read the section above

+### II) Open the sandbox

+[Click here](https://codesandbox.io/s/sync-async-defer-dojo-t2q8z) and open the console at the bottom.
+Or click on the top right button to open the sandbox in a dedicated page

+### III) Play with the sandbox

+- In the HTML you can update the defer and async properties to see the impact on the loading time of the DOM

+- You can also add a lot of html to increase the loading time and see the impact on the DOMLoadingTime

+- Guess the best solution for your project and ask an expert to confirm

+### IV) Read the section bellow

 ## Result

 "A good strategy is to use async when possible, and then defer when async isn’t an option."
 Digital Ocean